 Voices Are Mental: Averted.
 When the Corpsetaker takes over Captain Luccio's body, the Warlock still speaks with Luccio's voice.
 Her tone and inflections, however, do not sync up with the good Captain.

 The Wild Hunt: The ancient storm of the hunt led by a being who is a peer to Mab and Titania, the Erlking, comes into play.
-Stand in its path an most everyone would die.
-So, those who face it must run or according to some, join it.
+Stand in its path and death is nearly certain.
+Those who face it must run or, according to some, join it.